lefoy/cyanide-theme/README.md

 lefoy-sublime-theme
 ===================

-This theme is based on [Centurion](https://github.com/allanhortle/Centurion).
+This theme is based on [Centurion](https://github.com/allanhortle/Centurion) and [Afterglow](http://yabatadesign.github.io/afterglow-theme/).

 ## Installation